html2rss/html2rss/README.md

 ## Installation

-Add this line to your application's Gemfile: `gem 'html2rss'` And then execute: `bundle`
+Add this line to your application's Gemfile: `gem 'html2rss'`
+Then execute: `bundle`

 ```ruby
 rss = Html2rss.feed(